 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are generally more costly than phone calls made at home.
+Phone calls made in jail are generally more expensive than phone calls made at home.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but bear in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules and are disciplined, phone privileges might get cut back or forbidden completely.

 The Lee County Jail phone number is: 239-258-3773